 Visibility in traffic is a concern for many commuters, and many helmets come in bright colours with hi-vis elements and reflective patches, while some will even have integrated lights.

 Make sure you get a helmet that fits well.
-Most will have a degree of adjustability, and some of the pricier models include MIPS (Multi-directional Impact Protection System), which is an additional safety layer that diffuses oblique forces in the case of a crash or impact.
+Most will have a degree of adjustability, and some of the pricier models include MIPS (Multi-directional Impact Protection System), which is an additional layer designed to diffuse oblique forces in the case of a crash or impact.

 While most waterproof jackets will work, cycling-specific jackets tend to have a longer back and sleeves that keep more of the rider protected when in a forward position on the bike.